chemicoPy/real-estate-prediction/README.md

 Using a common dataset from [here](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data)

 Steps involved:
-Loading data and packages we needed for the research.
+Loading data and packages needed for the research.
 I then analyzed the data to understand the relationships between the price and other features, cleaned the data and using some domain knowlegde replaced some missing values.
 The next step was feature tranformation to make the data